Literature Minor Frequently Asked Questions

 Your third step should be to begin taking 300-level English literature courses.
 It’s best to begin these advanced courses after you’ve completed English 300.
 English 300 teaches you how to write the standard eight-page analytical paper required for most 300-level literature classes.

-Can I take a “mixed” sequence, i.e. one quarter of English Literary Traditions and one quarter of American Literary Traditions?
+Under the old major requirements, can I take a “mixed” sequence, i.e. one quarter of English Literary Traditions and one quarter of American Literary Traditions?

 When should I take English 300?